OttoHatt/salon/README.md

 ## Synopsis

 Hello!
 This project fell through due to scheduling conflicts.
-I didn't want the effort I put into tech to go to waste, so I'd like to make its code available to the community.
+I didn't want the work I put into tech go to waste, so I've made the code available to the community.

-The code describes a 'Pet Salon Tycoon' game; users own a plot, wash pets that slide along a conveyor, buy machines to autmate the process, and accrue value as the quality of cleaning improves.
+The code describes a 'Pet Salon Tycoon' game; users own a plot, wash pets that slide along a conveyor, buy machines to automate the process, and accrue value as the quality of cleaning improves.
 At the end of the line, pets mysteriously vanish into the ether - but thankfully, that generates you cash!

-This project is built with Quenty's [Nevermore](https://github.com/Quenty/NevermoreEngine/); it's a very powerful ecosystem, with few holistic examples available online.
-Let this serve as inspiration to try it out!

-No assets or place files are included.
-You'll have to piece the project structure together yourself by looking through the code - sorry!
-I hope that it can still serve as a useful reference.

-I hope this will serve as a useful reference in developing your games!
-Please reach out if you have any questions.
+I hope this will serve as a useful reference!
+Please [reach out](https://twitter.com/messages/compose?recipient_id=1269492331163660289) if you have any questions.

 ## Media